 \section{Abstract}

-Localization is a fundamental capability in unmanned aerial vehicle (UAV) systems.
-Map-free LiDAR relocalization offers an effective solution for achieving high-precision positioning in environments with weak or unavailable GNSS signals.
-However, existing LiDAR relocalization methods are primarily tailored to autonomous driving, exhibiting significantly degraded accuracy in UAV scenarios.
-In this paper, we propose \method{}, a novel \textbf{ma}p-free L\textbf{i}DAR re\textbf{l}ocalization framework for UAV\textbf{s}.
-A Locality-Preserving Sliding Window Attention module is first introduced to extract locally discriminative geometric features from sparse point clouds.
-To handle substantial yaw rotations and altitude variations encountered during UAV flight, we then design a coordinate-independent feature initialization module and a locally invariant positional encoding mechanism, which together significantly enhance the robustness of feature extraction.
-Furthermore, existing LiDAR-based relocalization datasets fail to capture real-world UAV flight characteristics, such as irregular trajectories and varying altitudes.
-To address this gap, we construct a large-scale LiDAR localization dataset for UAVs, which comprises four scenes and various flight trajectories, designed to evaluate UAV relocalization performance under realistic conditions.
-Extensive experiments demonstrate that our method achieves satisfactory localization precision and consistently outperforms existing techniques by a significant margin.
-Our code and dataset will be released soon.
+Regression-based LiDAR relocalization has recently emerged as a promising solution for high-precision positioning in GNSS-denied environments.
+However, these methods are primarily tailored to autonomous driving, exhibiting significantly degraded accuracy in unmanned aerial vehicle (UAV) scenarios due to arbitrary pose variations and irregular flight paths.
+In this paper, we propose \method{}, a regre\textbf{s}si\textbf{o}n-based LiD\textbf{A}R \textbf{r}elocalization framework for UAVs.
+Specifically, we introduce a locality-preserving sliding window attention module with locally invariant positional encoding to capture discriminative geometric structures robust to viewpoint changes.
+A coordinate-independent feature initialization module is further designed to eliminate sensitivity to global transformations.
+Furthermore, most existing UAV datasets are limited to evaluate LiDAR relocalization in real-world, due to the lack of synchronized LiDAR scans, accurate 6-DoF poses, or multiple traversals.
+Thus, we construct a large-scale UAV LiDAR localization dataset with 4 scenes and 13 irregular paths exhibiting rotation and altitude variations, providing a more realistic benchmark for UAVs.
+Extensive experiments demonstrate that our method achieves state-of-the-art performance, improving the localization success rate by \textbf{40\%} and reducing mean error \textbf{over 10m} on UAVLoc.
+Our code and dataset will be released soon